 If, as an employer, you are found to be employing illegal workers, you will initially be issued with a notice informing you that the details of your case are being referred to Home Office officials.
 The referral notice will specify the date on which the breach occurred and the possible decision outcome.

 Employing illegal workers now attracts a penalty of up to £20,000.
 However, the Home Office will consider a variety of factors when deciding what level of penalty to impose, including where the employer is committing an offence for the first time and where it has committed an offence within the previous three years.
 If an employer is found to be in breach of the code and does not pay the penalty or object or appeal by the specified due dates, enforcement action will be taken.

 While the code removes the burden on employers to undertake yearly checks on documents for employees with visas, it is now crucial that employers establish a robust process in obtaining and checking documentation to establish whether a potential worker is eligible to work in the UK.
 Employers must also now be cautious when employing students to ensure they are only working the permitted number of hours during term time and vacation.

-If you require any assistance or further information about the issues in this article, please contact us on 0117 904 6000.
+If you require any assistance or further information about the issues in this article, please contact our Employment Law specialists or call us on 0117 904 6000.

 Posted on Jun 2nd, 2014 by Lyons Davidson